Chapter 6: A Tale of Two Groups#

 data(anorexia)

-# Calculate difference scores: Weight Gain (After - Before)
+# Calculate difference scores: Weight Change (After - Before)

 difference_scores <- anorexia$Postwt - anorexia$Prewt